JianxinMa/v9.js/doc/debugger.md

 To support debugging, the compiler is required to:
 - Store debugging information to another file, e.g. `a.out.dsym`.
 - Store a C-style string terminated by '\0' at (virtual) address 0x0, i.e. the start of .text.
 The string contains the path to `a.out.dsym`.
+Currently, I preserve the first 256 bytes for this purpose.

 Now, every time page tables are changed, the emulator can simply peek at 0x0 and load `a.out.dsym` to find necessary information.